 That said, God is the author and creator of all beauty.
 Not only did He give human beings the ability to make beautiful things because He created us in His image (see Genesis 1:26-27), but the plants and animals He created were (and are) all unique and beautiful as well.
 All you have to do is look at a bird or a flower to see that a Being of supreme intelligence created it.
 Here are some examples:

-In the top row, from left to right, we have a Gouldian Finch, which is native to Australia, and a Fiery-throated Hummingbird.
-In the bottom row, from left to right, you see a Passion Flower, and a Habenaria Radiata, aka a Dove Orchid.
+First we have a Gouldian Finch, which is native to Australia, and below that a Fiery-throated Hummingbird.
+After that is a Long-tailed Sylph.
+Next you see a Passion Flower, and after that a Habenaria Radiata, aka a Dove Orchid.

 And just to show you that God uses beauty to display His sense of humor, as well as make us laugh, check this out: